 - We do not post that information on the District Website.
 Different schools have different approaches to instruction; therefore, the supplies needed may vary.
 You should be able to find a supply list on the school website.
-Supply lists can also be found on the Online Back-to-School Guide, posted at the beginning of each school year at CCS Online Back to School Guide.
+Supply lists can also be found on the Online Back-to-School Guide, posted at the beginning of each school year on our CCS Online Back-to-School Guide.
 If you have trouble finding what you need, contact your school office.

 - My child is not home yet.
 How can I find out if there is a bus problem?